-Alyssa Franks will be teaching a 1-day workshop on the Alexander Technique in August.
+Alyssa Franks will be teaching a 6-class workshop on the Alexander Technique in November.
 Here she gives a little insight on the class, and on her personal journey as an actor.

 Q: Can you describe the Alexander Technique?